Omni-Attribute: Open-vocabulary Attribute Encoder for Visual Concept Personalization: Experiments

 \subsection{Ablation Study}

-\iftoggle{arxiv}{}{ } We perform an ablation study to assess the impact of different training strategies and architectural choices.
+We perform an ablation study to assess the impact of different training strategies and architectural choices.
 The quantitative results are summarized in~\cref{tab:ablation_study}.

-\myparagraph{Cosine Similarity of Attribute Embeddings.} To evaluate how effectively our embeddings encode attribute-specific information while suppressing unrelated visual concepts, we measure the cosine similarities of two positive attribute embeddings encoded from the semantically-linked image pair and apply the same procedure to the negative attribute.
+\myparagraph{Cosine Similarity of Attribute Embeddings.} To evaluate how effectively our embeddings encode attribute-specific information while suppressing unrelated visual concepts, we measure the cosine similarities of two positive attribute embeddings encoded from the semantically linked image pair and apply the same procedure to the negative attribute.
 High-quality representations are expected to exhibit high similarity for positive attribute embedding pairs and low similarity for negative ones, resulting in a large gap between them.
-We measure on 1K validation pairs, each with one randomly selected positive attribute and one negative attribute.
+We measure such gaps on 1K validation pairs, each with one randomly selected positive attribute and one negative attribute.
 The results are reported in~\cref{tab:ablation_study}.

-Our observations are as follows: \begin{itemize}[leftmargin=8pt] \item Comparing [a-d] to [e-h], the models without $\mathcal{L}_{\mathrm{con}}$ tend to encode similar embeddings, regardless of the positive or negative attribute (\ie, trivial $\Delta$), indicating the necessity of contrastive learning for attribute-level representation. \item Comparing [c] to [a-b], increasing the number of trainable parameters significantly improves attribute fidelity but slightly degrades text fidelity and image naturalness. \item Comparing [d] to [c], full finetuning the MLLM, instead, leads to knowledge forgetting~\cite{lora_vs_full}, resulting in degraded performance on the evaluation set. \item From [e-h], hyperparameter choices for contrastive loss play a critical role in balancing high-fidelity encoding and attribute disentanglement.
+Our observations are as follows: \begin{itemize}[leftmargin=8pt] \item Comparing [a-d] to [e-h], the models without $\mathcal{L}_{\mathrm{con}}$ tend to ignore the attribute conditions and always encode similar embeddings (\ie, trivial $\Delta$), indicating the necessity of contrastive learning for attribute-level representation. \item Comparing [c] to [a-b], increasing the number of trainable parameters significantly improves attribute fidelity but slightly degrades text fidelity and image naturalness. \item Comparing [d] to [c], full finetuning the MLLM, instead, leads to knowledge forgetting~\cite{lora_vs_full}, resulting in degraded performance on the evaluation set. \item From [e-h], hyperparameter choices for contrastive loss play a critical role in balancing high-fidelity encoding and attribute disentanglement.
 Larger $\lambda_{\mathrm{con}}$ or $\tau$ values ([e], [g]) learn more discriminative attribute embeddings (\ie, larger $\Delta$), but reduce attribute fidelity, and vice versa. \end{itemize}

-With careful designs of the architecture, training strategy, and hyperparameters of $\mathcal{L}_{\mathrm{con}}$, \ourmodel ([i]) achieves the most balanced performance on attribute personalization (\ie, highest average score). \iftoggle{arxiv}{
+With careful designs of the architecture, training strategy, and hyperparameters of $\mathcal{L}_{\mathrm{con}}$, \ourmodel ([i]) achieves the most balanced performance on attribute personalization (\ie, highest average score).